How to Nail the Multiple Mini Interview [Preparation Guide]

 The best way to prepare for the MMI is by answering practice questions.

-BUT, don’t memorise word for word your answers to questions.
+However, it is important that you don’t memorise word for word your answers to questions.
 The interviewers do not want to hear recited, clichéd responses – and you will probably struggle to make any prepared responses “fit”.

 The best way to use practice questions is with cue cards.